 You may benefit from legal representation at a disciplinary hearing, depending on the occupation.
 At a public entity, where you are entitled to a hearing, representation is something to explore.
 You are entitled to have counsel on your side.
 You can benefit from having an employment attorney advocating on your behalf, ensuring that your employer is not violating your rights.
 In the private setting, however, if you’re lucky enough to get a hearing from your employer, you will probably not be able to bring an attorney to counsel you.
 If this is the case, it is still important to consult with an attorney that can provide quality legal advice to help you prepare.

 Employees have rights that should be protected.
 The Vigilante Law Firm has over 30 years of experience providing legal advice and effective representation for clients facing a wide variety of employment matters, including wage and hour law disputes, discrimination, sexual harassment, disciplinary hearings, whistleblower protection, and wrongful termination.
-If you need legal services for an employment matter, contact The Vigilante Law Firm for a consultation.
+If you need the help of experienced Gloucester County, New Jersey employment lawyers, contact The Vigilante Law Firm for a consultation.